GallVp/emgGO/README.md

 # emgGO

 emgGO, which stands for electromyography, graphics and optimisation, is a toolbox which allows offline muscle activity onset/offset detection in multi-channel EMG data.
-Using the *nOptim* technique, the expected number of onsets/offsets can be automatically detected in the data.
-These onsets/offsets can be scrolled through and individually adjusted using GUI tools with keyboard shortcuts or the mouse pointer.

 ## Compatibility
 Currently, emgGO is being developed on macOS Mojave, MATLAB 2017b.